About Metis Center For Psychological Services

 I have had the privilege of working with individuals who experience anxiety, depression, adjustment issues, personality disorders, bipolar disorder, substance abuse, and behavioral disorders.
 An area of focus in my previous work has been with those who experience anxiety and their related disorders, such as panic disorder, phobias, social anxiety, and more.
 Finding peace, comfort, or change in life can often feel like a tedious process.
 I believe that I can help.

-I am currently available to see clients in both the Boulder and Erie offices.
+I am currently available to see clients in both the Lafayette offices.

 Matt Bynum, MA